epicurithmetic/automata/README.md

 Animations: onedimCA_animation.py produces an animation of all 256 Elementary Cellular Automata each with a different random initial state.
 Whereas, onedimCA_animationfixedrule.py produces an animation of the evolution of a fixed rule from a random initial state.

-life.py and life_aux.py (together) run John Conway's "Game of Life"
+life.py and life_aux.py (together) run John Conway's "Game of Life".
+Again, it is assumed that off-end cells are all dead.

 Jobs to-do:     i.
 Write functions which generate interesting initial conditions for life.

                ii.
-Figure out how to set up initial conditions in an easy manner. iii.
+Figure out how to set up initial conditions in an easy manner.

+              iii.
 Dream: Make an app which allows user to click cells on/off in order to define the initial condition.

 Unfortunately GLaDOS has infected one of my scripts.
 If she promises you cake, do not believe her.